 Fragments of the past

-Importantly, this process also helps me to feel connected to my new home and country.
+This process somehow helps me to feel a little more connected to my new home and country.

 Cultural Significance